Rhythm interpretation: Atrial Arrhythmias

 There are 5 different atrial arrhythmias.

-A wandering atrial pace maker can be either normal or irregular in rate, much like a sinus arrhythmia the rate is normally between 60 - 100 bpm when it is normal and less than 60 when it is slow, the distinguishing feature of this rhythm is a p wave that varies in size, shape, and direction, the PR interval can either be normal or irregular depending on the location of conduction of the PR interval, the QRS complex is normal.
+A wandering atrial pacemaker can be either normal or irregular in rate, much like a sinus arrhythmia the rate is normally between 60 - 100 bpm when it is normal and less than 60 when it is slow, the distinguishing feature of this rhythm is a p wave that varies in size, shape, and direction, the PR interval can either be normal or irregular depending on the location of conduction of the PR interval, the QRS complex is normal.

 A premature atrial pacemaker has a regular underlying rhythm however there is a premature beat which can be identified by an irregular p wave with a different size, shape, and direction often found within a T wave, the PR interval is generally normal however can be hard to measure, the QRS complex is premature for the PAC, but is generally normal.

 Paroxysmal atrial tachycardia has a regular rate, however a high rate of about 140-250 bpm, p waves are generally hidden and the PR interval is not measurable.

-Atrial Flutter has an atrial rate of 250-400 and can be identified by p waves with saw tooth deflections.
+Atrial flutter has an atrial rate of 250-400 and can be identified by p waves with saw tooth deflections.

-Atrial fibrillation has an atrial rate of 400+ and is distinguishable die to its irregular ventricular rate and wavy deflections.
+Atrial fibrillation has an atrial rate of 400+ and is distinguishable due to its irregular ventricular rate and wavy deflections.

 Ventricular arrhythmias

-Ventricular arrhythmias are some of the most dangerous heart rhythms requiring cardiopulmonary resuscitation (CPR) and defibrillation in cases of symptomatic Ventricular tachycardia and Ventricular Fibrillation.
+Ventricular arrhythmias are some of the most dangerous heart rhythms requiring cardiopulmonary resuscitation (CPR) and defibrillation in cases of symptomatic ventricular tachycardia and ventricular fibrillation.

 There are 5 different ventricular arrhymia.